Funding is awarded every 2 years and comes from the sale of state bonds.

 - If eligible, a field technician will contact you to make a site visit to assess the crossing to determine if it is a barrier.

 - The state team prioritizes the culverts or other barriers with the highest benefit to fish habitat, and fixes the worst first.

 - The state program assigns a project sponsor to work with the landowner.
 The sponsor will manage all aspects of the project including engineering, permits, contractors, and accounts.
 In some cases, landowners may sponsor their own project.

-Visit the Washington Department of Natural Resources’ Small Forest Landowner Office Web page for more details.
+Visit the Washington Department of Natural Resources’ Family Forest Fish Passage Program Web page for more details.